LeanerCloud/AutoSpotting/README.md

 ## What savings can I expect? ##

-The savings it generates are often in the 60-80% range, but sometimes even up to 90%, like you can see in the graph below.
+The savings it generates are often in the 60-80% range, depending on region and instance type, but sometimes even up to 90% of on-demand prices, like you can see in the graph below.

 ![Savings](https://autospotting.org/img/savings.png)